donatj/Boomerang.work/getting_started.md

 There are three steps to creating a test.

-1. Creating a new request and receive the response.
+1. Creating and executing the API request.
 2. Validating the response by creating one or more validators.
 3. Register the validator with Boomerang*!*